consentsam/learnledger/README-DEPLOY.md

 # Vercel Deployment Guide

-This guide explains how to deploy the ProjectLedger application to Vercel with proper SSL configuration for the DigitalOcean database.
+This guide explains how to deploy the LearnLedger application to Vercel with proper SSL configuration for the DigitalOcean database.

 ## Prerequisites